raganwald/raganwald.github.com/_posts/2016-11-30-anamorphisms-in-javascript.md

   //=> [ 1, 2, 3, 4, 5 ]
 ```

 An integer is our object, and the array containing integers is our "structure containing integers."
 Maps from integers to arrays of integers are anamorphisms.
 "Anamorphism" is a very long word, and using it implies that we are going to be strict about following category theory.
 So let's use a simpler word that has some poetic value: **Unfold**.
 Anamorphisms "unfold" values.

-I like to think of the integer `5` has having all the whole numbers less than five folded up inside itself.
+> I like to think of the integer `5` as having all the whole numbers less than five folded up inside itself.

 So we'll use the word "unfold" from now on.

 Unfolds (or anamorphisms) are the dual—a fancy word for _complement_—of [Catamorphisms][catamorphism], functions that map from some complex structure down to a simpler object.

 Here's a catamorphism:

 ```javascript
 function product(list) {